 We generally engage with companies on an individual basis but subject to any regulatory considerations/constraints, once an investment is made, Chikara may participate in collective engagement with other institutional investors over material matters which could have a material impact on shareholder value, when required.

 3.4.2 Proxy Voting

 The primary voting policy of Chikara is to protect or enhance the economic value of its investments on behalf of its clients.
 Chikara will vote against any agenda that threatens this position, in particular concerns over inappropriate incentives, changes in capital structure and mergers or acquisitions which are seen as detrimental to the creation of business value.

-Chikara aims to vote all shares where it has its clients’ authority to do so, assuming there are no conflicts of interest.
 All voting decisions are made in consultation with, and approval by, the portfolio managers.
 Once the proxy votes are submitted, they are recorded by Chikara.
-Proxy voting records are available at www.chikarainvestments.com/voting-summary.
+Proxy voting records are available at http://www.chikarainvestments.com/voting-summary.

-We provide a high level of transparency to investors and produce a monthly factsheet containing information covering our top positions, an extensive exposure summary, and commentary on what has worked and what has not, as well as future strategy.
+We provide a high level of transparency to investors and produce a monthly factsheet (quarterly for the Emerging Markets strategy) containing information covering our top positions, an extensive exposure summary, and commentary on what has worked and what has not, as well as future strategy.
 Full disclosure of the portfolio is available on a monthly basis to investors.